Skip to main content

 Here’s the fastest way to take a partial screenshot on a Chromebook:

-1. Find the Show Windows key—it’s the one with a rectangle and two vertical bars, usually to the right of the Full Screen key.
+1. Locate the Show Windows key—it’s the one with a rectangle and two vertical bars, usually to the right of the Full Screen key.

-2. Hold down Ctrl and Shift at the same time.
+2. Press and hold Ctrl and Shift at the same time.

-3. Still holding those two keys, press the Show Windows key once.
+3. Still holding those two keys, tap the Show Windows key once.

 4. Your screen darkens, and a crosshair cursor appears.
 Click and drag to select the exact area you want.

-5. Let go of the mouse or trackpad to lock in your selection.
+5. Release the mouse or trackpad to finalize your selection.

 6. The screenshot saves straight to your Downloads folder and also copies to your clipboard—paste it anywhere instantly.